12 things to know before adopting a rabbit - BC SPCA

 8. Rabbits can’t live on carrots

+Rabbits have sensitive digestive systems, so keep it simple: low in sugar and high in fibre!
 See the BC SPCA Rabbit Food Guide (PDF) for more details on feeding your rabbit.

 Rabbits can be trained to use a litter box so they won’t make a mess in the house.
-Clean the litter box every day and the entire cage once a week.
-A large plastic cat litter pan works well, as long as your rabbit can fit completely inside.
-Make sure your rabbit has one in her cage and at least one to use during playtime.
-Keep the litter box topped with fresh Timothy hay to encourage her to use it.
+Clean the litter box every 1-2 days and the entire cage once a week.

 11. Rabbits prefer to stay on the ground